ohnx/basic-auth-connect/README.md

 # basic-auth-connect [![Build Status](https://travis-ci.org/expressjs/basic-auth-connect.png)](https://travis-ci.org/expressjs/basic-auth-connect)

-Connect's Basic Auth middleware in its own module.
+This is a fork of Connect's Basic Auth middleware in its own module that allows OPTIONS requests pass by without requiring a username/password entry.

 This module is considered deprecated.
 You should instead create your own middleware with [basic-auth](https://github.com/visionmedia/node-basic-auth).

 ## API